Skip to main content.

 Title VI, 42 U.S.C. § 2000d et seq, was enacted as part of the Civil Rights Act of 1964.
 It prohibits discrimination on the basis of race, color or national origin in programs and activities receiving federal financial assistance.

 Compliance with Title VI of the Civil Rights Act of 1964 is a federal mandate for all agencies providing public services.
-Title VI applies to all aspects of the services provided by The Rapid, which are required to be provided without regard to race, color or national origin.
+Title VI applies to all aspects of the services provided by The Rapid, which are required to be provided without regard to race, color, or national origin.
 In addition, agencies must also comply with Executive Order 13166, "Improving Access to Services for Persons with Limited English Proficiency."

 Any person who believes themselves, or any specific class of persons, to be subject to discrimination prohibited by Title VI may by themselves or by a representative file a written complaint with The Rapid.